getty-zig/getty.so/docs/getting-started/index.md

 Getty is a framework that helps you build (de)serializers in Zig.

 If you've ever written a Zig (de)serializer before, you probably wrote a function that took a value, switched on its type, and (de)serialized based on the resulting type information.
 You might have even called it [`std.json`](https://ziglang.org/documentation/master/std/#root;json) too as that's exactly how the module works.
-Unfortunately, this approach is quite brittle, inflexible, and always ends up being a lot of unnecessary work.
+Unfortunately, this approach is quite brittle, inflexible, and usually ends up being a lot of unnecessary work.

 The goal of Getty is to help you avoid all of that and reduce the amount of code you need to write a (de)serializer that is customizable, performant, and able to support a wide variety of data types out of the box!